milankinen/react-combinators/README.md

 ### `<Combinator>`

-Higher order component that collects the observables from its child elements and them with the surrounding virtual dom.
+Higher order component that "wraps" the observables from its children and returns a virtual dom element that gets updated by changes in any of its child elements.
 Combinator components should be used at the top-level of your React component.

 Usage: